Snapchat launches Lens Creative Partners program

-Today Snapchat is launching a global Lens Creative Partners program, designed to connect brands with augmented reality (AR) experts and Lenses creators.
-The program certifies 30+ creators, from large agencies to expert individuals, who’ve been building engaging, immersive AR Lenses for Snap since the launch of Lens Studio.
+Today Snapchat is launching a global Lens Creative Partners program designed to connect brands with augmented reality (AR) experts and Lenses creators.
+The program certifies 30+ creators, from large agencies to expert individuals, who’ve been building engaging, immersive AR Lenses for Snap since Lens Studio’s launch.
 In total, Snapchat expects to onboard 100+ creators over the next several months.

 Snapchat aims to give brands easy access to expert AR ad creators, no matter their budget, brand, or location.
-By expanding its network of skilled creators, Snapchat is continuing to lower the barrier for brands to create and run sponsored AR, while simultaneously championing (and helping monetize) the creative AR community.
-These certified creators are experienced in developing quality AR, and have completed a rigorous course about the development process, creative best practices, ad policies and buy models for sponsored AR Lenses on Snapchat.
+By expanding its network of skilled creators, Snapchat is continuing to lower the barrier for brands to create and run sponsored AR while simultaneously championing (and helping monetize) the creative AR community.
+These certified creators are experienced in developing quality AR.
+They have completed a rigorous course about the development process, creative best practices, ad policies, and buy models for sponsored AR Lenses on Snapchat.

-Within the Middle East, agencies such as Leo Burnett, TBWA and Saatchi & Saatchi have already come on board as Lens Creative Partners.
+Within the Middle East, Leo Burnett, TBWA, and Saatchi & Saatchi have already come on board as Lens Creative Partners.

 AR on Snapchat

 The Lens Studio ecosystem is also thriving.
-To date, over 250,000 Lenses have been submitted through the tool, which have been viewed by Snapchatters over 15 billion times.
+To date, over 250,000 Lenses have been submitted through the tool, which has been viewed by Snapchatters over 15 billion times.

-Snapchat has continued to evolve the format, launching 3D World (object) Lenses last year after the success of the famous dancing hot dog Lens.
-In April, the company launched ‘Shoppable AR‘, a new type of AR Lens advertising that in addition to boosting awareness, adds a button users can tap to browse a product page, download an app, or watch a movie trailer.
+Snapchat has continued to evolve the format, launching 3D World (object) Lenses last year after the famous dancing hot dog Lens’ success.
+In April, the company launched ‘Shoppable AR,’ a new type of AR Lens advertising that, in addition to boosting awareness, adds a button user can tap to browse a product page, download an app, or watch a movie trailer.
 This feature, combined with the Snap Pixel released for all advertisers in June, allows advertisers to measure the return on their investment by tracking the purchases made after engaging with the AR ad.